Tennessee Valley Authority: Financial problems, Tellico Dam, and restructuring

-Considered one of the TVA's most ambitious projects, Timberlake, a planned city along the Tellico Reservoir was proposed to support 30,000 residents.
+Considered as one of the TVA's most ambitious projects, Timberlake, a planned city along the Tellico Reservoir was proposed to support 30,000 residents.
 The project was cancelled soon after the Tellico Project's controversy.

-During the 1970s significant changes occurred in the economy of the Tennessee Valley and the nation, prompted by energy crises in 1973 and 1979 and accelerating fuel costs throughout the decade.
+During the 1970s, significant changes occurred in the economy of the Tennessee Valley and the nation, prompted by energy crises in 1973 and 1979 and accelerating fuel costs throughout the decade.
 The average cost of electricity in the Tennessee Valley increased fivefold from the early 1970s to the early 1980s.
 TVA's first nuclear reactor, Browns Ferry Unit 1, began commercial operation on August 1, 1974.
-Between 1970 and 1974, TVA set out to construct a total of 17 nuclear reactors, due to a projection of further rapid increase in power demand.
-However, in the 1980s, it became increasingly evident that the agency had vastly overestimated the Valley's future energy needs, and rapid increases in construction costs and new regulations following the Three Mile Island accident posed additional obstacles to this undertaking.
-In 1981, the board voted to defer the Phipps Bend plant, as well as to slow down construction on all other projects.
+Between 1970 and 1974, TVA set out to construct 17 nuclear reactors, based on projections of continued rapid power demand increases.
+However, in the 1980s, it became increasingly evident that the agency had vastly overestimated the valley's future energy needs, and rapid construction cost inflation and new regulations following the Three Mile Island accident posed additional obstacles to this undertaking.
+In 1981, the board voted to defer the Phipps Bend plant, as well as to slow construction on all other projects.
 The Hartsville and Yellow Creek plants were cancelled in 1984 and Bellefonte in 1988.
-Citing safety concerns, all of TVAs five operating nuclear reactors were indefinitely shut down in 1985 with the two at Sequoyah coming back online three years later and Browns Ferry's three reactors coming back online in 1991, 1995 and 2007.
+Citing safety concerns, all of TVA's five operating nuclear reactors were indefinitely shut down in 1985 with the two at Sequoyah coming back online three years later and Browns Ferry's three reactors coming back online in 1991, 1995, and 2007.